RapidAPI/DevRel-Stack-Data/guides/posts/common-http-status-code/post.md

 ---
 title: Most common HTTP status codes
 description: HTTP status codes are there to help the client understand whether the request was successful or not.
+Let's take a look at some of the most common HTTP status code in this piece.
 publishedDate: 2021-10-14T14:12:52.664Z
 lastModifiedDate: 2021-10-14T14:12:52.664Z
 authors: